swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 *	Ventricular Assist Device (VAD) (LVAD, BerlinHeart, Excor…)
 *	Other

+.. note: In case of a **VAD**, you need to indicate since how many days the VAD is *in situ* (or for how many days it has been ‘actively working’).
+This especially in case of the switch to an ECMP on the ICU. **ECMO does not count as VAD**.

 \d) **Pulmonary vascular resistance (wood units)**: Enter the last available measurement prior to transplantation or ‘Missing’ (in case you have no PVR-value available prior to transplantation).

 .. note:: PVR is commonly expressed in Wood units (mmHg·min/L) or dynes·s/cm^-5.
 1 Wood unit corresponds to 80 dyn*sec*cm-5.